 ‘Safety first’ is a popular term used in boating, sailing, and other sea-related activities.
 It’s simply because the sea is very unpredictable.
 There’s a high risk of danger, especially when you’re out in the open and nobody will be there to help you as soon as you need it.
 That’s why it’s best to be prepared.

-Never forget boarding floaters, life vests, fire extinguishers and first-aid kits inside your boat.
+Boarding floaters, life vests, fire extinguishers and first-aid kits are must have boat accessories inside your boat.
 You’ll never know what’s out there.

 Invest in quality windows